ReanSchwarzer1/Cygnus-X1/Unity Sim of a Black Hole/Black Hole SSERD/README.md

 Redshift texture is a lookup texture for gravitational redshift.
 The horizontal axis is 3a / R, and the vertical axis is a / r0.
 Where R, r0 are the position (radius) of the light source and the position (radius) of the observer.
-If you want to generate this texture, you can use the python notebook `Notebooks/Redshift.ipynb`.
+To generate this texture, use the python notebook.
 Please install the following python packages, set the parameters, and run the notebook.

 Used values of Cygnus X1 to generate the redshift texture.